Tampines Rovers FC: 2019–2025: Gavin Lee reign

-Their first official game of the season would be a trip to Yangon, Myanmar to take on Yangon United in the AFC Cup.
-A game in which they came from behind to beat Yangon United 3-1 after trailing at the end of the first half.
-Thanks to goals from Khairul Amri, Zehrudin Mehmedovic and Ryutaro Megumi.
-They would kick start their campaign in the AIA Singapore Premier League on 3 March 2019 against Hougang United at the Jalan Besar Stadium.
-After a streak of impressive wins, the team had a slight dip of form drawing the next 4 games, winning 2 and losing 2.
-At the same time top striker, Khairul Amri had left Tampines Rovers to sign for Felda United in the Malaysia Super League.
+Tampines Rovers was drawn in Group F with Hà Nội, Yangon United and Nagaworld.
+Their first official game of the season would be a trip to Yangon, Myanmar to take on Yangon United in the 2019 AFC Cup.
+A game in which they came from behind to beat Yangon United 3–1 after trailing at the end of the first half.
+Thanks to goals from Khairul Amri, Zehrudin Mehmedović and Ryutaro Megumi.
+The Stags 2019 AFC Cup campaign come to an end when they ended the group stage matches with 13 points together with Hà Nội which will see the Vietnamese club finishing as group leaders with a 18+ goals difference qualifying to the next round.

+They would kick start their campaign in the 2019 Singapore Premier League season on 3 March 2019 against Hougang United at the Jalan Besar Stadium.
+After a streak of impressive wins, the team had a slight dip of form drawing the next four games, winning two and losing two.
+At the same time top striker, Khairul Amri left to join FELDA United in the Malaysia Super League.
+Tampines Rovers went on to beat the Warriors 4–3 in the finals of the 2019 Singapore Cup, ending the 2019 football season with a trophy.